Nikolay Perovsky: In Crimea

 On 28 May 1817, Perovsky was appointed Vice-Governor of Taurida and promoted to state councilor; on 25 May 1820, he became Mayor of Feodosia, and two years later, on 25 February 1822, he was appointed Governor of Taurida, while retaining his post as Mayor of Feodosia.
 During this period he became acquainted with Konstantin Batyushkov, who lived at that time in the Crimea and was ill.
 Perovsky arranged for his medical care, and then with his doctor sent him to Saint Petersburg.

 On 30 March 1822, Perovsky was promoted to Active State Councillor, and shortly after that, on 16 October 1823, he was dismissed from the post of Governor of Taurida, while remaining Mayor of Feodosia.
 He departed on annual leave on 23 April 1824 and did not return to the office.
 By the highest decree on March 24, 1825, was ranked among the College of Foreign Affairs.

-After retiring, Perovsky lived in his estate "Alkadar" in the village of Belbek, Simferopol Uyezd, Taurida Governorate, where he died on 22 April 1858.
+After retiring, Perovsky lived in his estate "Alkadar" in the village of Belbek (now Fruktove), Simferopol Uyezd, Taurida Governorate, where he died on 22 April 1858.